Why do I travel? I travel to meet life; I travel to feel things which I otherwise forget during the humdrum of daily routine.

 Traveling is learning

 The amount of exposure I got from traveling is beyond imagination.
 I doubt any number of books can ever match that!
-It changed my views on so many aspects of life.
+It changed my views on so many aspects of life, including the incredible diversity of food from different countries and cultures.
 There is always a small but significant change in my worldview when I come out of a museum or an exhibition.
 Traveling is seeing; seeing is experiencing; experiencing is learning!
+Traveling can even become directly impactful when we opt to volunteer for social and environmental causes as a part of exploring a place.

 I saw this photograph in an exhibition at The Nobel Peace Center in Oslo, Norway.
 It was a thought-provoking exhibition that I remember fondly.